h2oai/h2o-3/h2o-docs/src/api/REST/h2o_3_rest_api_overview.md

             ],
             ...
 ### POST bodies
 The fields of the request schema are sent in the POST body using *x-www-form-urlencoded* format, like an HTML form.
 A future version of H2O will move to using *application/json*.
 In the meantime, complex fields such as arrays are POSTed in the same format they would be in the JSON.
-For example an array of ints might be posted in a field as [1, 10, 100].
+For example, an array of ints might be posted in a field as [1, 10, 100].
 Note the array of strings for the *ignored_columns* parameter in this GLM model builder POST body:

     model_id=prostate_glm&training_frame=prostate.hex&nfolds=0&response_column=CAPSULE&ignored_columns=%5B%22%22%5D&ignore_const_cols=true&family=binomial&solver=AUTO&alpha=&lambda=&lambda_search=false&standardize=true&non_negative=false&score_each_iteration=false&max_iterations=-1&link=family_default&intercept=true&objective_epsilon=0.00001&beta_epsilon=0.0001&gradient_epsilon=0.0001&prior=-1&max_active_predictors=-1

 The value is ["ID"], urlencoded as %5B%22ID%22%5D.

 ### Metadata
 The formats of all payloads (*schemas*) are available dynamically from the server using the */Metadata/schemas* endpoints.
-You can fetch additional metadata for model builder (model algorithm) parameters from the */ModelBulders* endpoints.
-This metadata allows you to write a client which automatically adapts to new fields.
+You can fetch additional metadata for model builder (model algorithm) parameters from the */ModelBuilders* endpoints.
+This metadata allows you to write a client that automatically adapts to new fields.

 As an example, Flow has no hardwired knowledge of any of the model algos.
-It discovers the list of algos and all their parameter information dynamically.
-This means that if you extend H2O with new algorithms or new fields for the built-in algorithms then Flow will Just Work (tm).
+It discovers the list of algos and  their parameter information dynamically.
+This means that if you extend H2O with new algorithms or new fields for the built-in algorithms, Flow will Just Work (tm).

 Similarly, all the endpoints (URL patterns) are described dynamically by the */Metadata/endpoints* endpoints.

 ## Error Condition Payloads
-All errors return one of the non-2xx HTTP status codes mentioned above, and return standardized error payloads.
+All errors return one of the non-2xx HTTP status codes mentioned above and return standardized error payloads.
 These contain an end-user-directed message, a developer-oriented message, the HTTP status, an optional dictionary of revelant values, and exception information if applicable.

-Here is the result of requesting a Frame which is not present in the server:
+Here is the result of requesting a Frame that is not present in the server:

 `GET http://127.0.0.1:54321/3/Frames/missing_frame`